paws of wisdom reactivity starter bundle

 This is where trigger stacking comes into play.
 It’s the build-up of stress from multiple triggers throughout the day, even if those triggers seem minor on their own.
 Over time, this can lead to emotional overload, making it difficult for dogs to cope with even basic situations.
 A confident dog feels in control.
 A stressed dog feels like they’re constantly trying to survive.

-That’s why I always recommend starting with a reset—removing unnecessary triggers, focusing on rest, building confidence and creating a predictable routine.
+That’s why I always recommend starting with a reset — removing unnecessary stress, triggers, focusing on rest, building confidence and creating a predictable routine and foundation to tackle the world with.

 trigger stacking freebie pin image